schibo/1964js/README.md

 sudo npm install -g coffeelint sudo npm install -g java sudo apt-get install default-jre
+Run compile.sh
 ```

-<h1>To setup your Windows environment (TODO):</h1>
+## To setup your Windows environment (TODO):
 ```
-install ruby
-install slim
-install sass
-install coffeelint
-install coffee-script
-install nodejs
-install npm
+Install MinGW/MSYS/Cygwin
+Install Ruby
+Install Slim
+Install Sass
+Install CoffeeLint
+Install CoffeeScript
+Install NodeJS
+Install NPM
-install java (may cause security issues on Windows, be cautious [06-03-2015])
+Install Java (Security is an issue on Windows, be cautious [12-30-2015]) Run compile.sh in MinGW/MSYS/Cygwin
 ```

-The script is known to work on Mac OS X Yosemite and Ubuntu 14.04 64bit.
-It should work on other platforms that have a Bash shell.
+The script is known to work on Mac OS X 10.10 and Ubuntu 14.04.3 LTS/15.10 64-bit.
+It should work on any platforms that have a Bash shell.

 We are working on Windows build instructions.
+This is difficult since Java is crappy on Windows and because it has more than a few security issues.

+# About the emulator

 1964js is (kind of) a port of our Nintendo 64 emulator for Windows called 1964.
 1964 was written in C and C++ for Windows.
-You can still grab that <a href="http://1964emu.emulation64.com">here</a>.
+You can still grab that [here](http://1964emu.emulation64.com "Emulation64 1964 page").

 This project is still in the early stages.
-The initial goal of this project was to see how well Google Chrome's V8 JavaScript compiler performs.
+The initial goal of this project is to see how well Google Chrome's V8 JavaScript compiler performs.

-Instead of building a traditional dynamic recompiler (JIT compiler) as we did for 1964 on Windows, which translated MIPS directly to x86, 1964js dynamically writes JavaScript to the web page by reversing MIPS code to JavaScript.
+Instead of building a traditional dynamic recompiler (Just-In-Time/JIT compiler) as we did for 1964 on Windows, which translated MIPS instructions directly to x86 instructions, 1964js dynamically writes JavaScript to the web page by reversing MIPS code to JavaScript.
 This JavaScript represents blocks of ROM code.
 Then, if using Chrome for instance, Google's V8 compiler compiles the JavaScript to native code for us automatically.

-For updates, please check <a href="1964js.com">1964js.com</a> and visit the Emutalk forums.
+For updates, please check [1964js.com](http://1964js.com "1964js website")!

+# Compatibility

+Many demos, homebrew, test ROMs, and similar ROMs work fine in 1964js in Chrome.
+Most will have some bugs and glitches, but it is very promising!

+Super Mario 64 is the only known commercial game to boot.
+You need to hit enter a couple times after the title screen.

-Be sure to check out <a href="http://hulkholden.github.com/n64js/">n64js</a> as well!.
+Be sure to check out [n64js](http://hulkholden.github.com/n64js "N64js") as well!

 Greets to StrmnNrmn, author of n64js and Daedalus.
 By pure coincidence, we started JavaScript N64 emulators around the same time!

-Super Mario 64 boots.
-You need to hit enter a couple times after the title screen.